The $2+1$ convex hull of a finite set: Introduction

 The article is structured as follows: in section \ref{section:complexconvexhull} we define the $2+1$-complexes convex hull.
-In section \ref{section:polyconvex} we use \emph{shovels} to define the polyconvex++ hull, and exhibit an example where the newly defined shovels are not enough to calculate the rank one convex hull.
+In section \ref{section:polyconvex} we use \emph{shovels} to define the polyconvex$++$ hull $K^{pc++}$, and exhibit an example where $K^{rc}\varsubsetneq K^{pc++}$.
 Section \ref{section:kirchheimballs} uses Kirchheim's result \cite[Thm.
-4.7]{Kirchheim2003} to prove that we can remove extremal points from an outer approximation to the $2+1$-convex hull to get a smaller outer approximation, using $D$-prisms.
-Section \ref{section:algorithm} is devoted to presenting an algorithm which can be described in terms of outer approximations to the $2+1$-convex hull, but also in terms of finite data structures, which will make it simple both to code it, and to prove that it runs in polynomial time in the number of points.
-Finally, in section \ref{section:conclusions} we show an example of the rank-one convex hull of an $8$ point set and we make a review of the known convex hulls inclusions.
+4.7]{Kirchheim2003} to prove that we can remove from an outer approximation to the $2+1$-convex hull those extremal points that do not belong ot $K$ to get a smaller outer approximation, using $D$-prisms.
+Section \ref{section: limit of outer approximations} defines $K^{\pc}$ as a limit of outer approximations, and that the limit is always a $2+1$ $K$ complex, which concludes the proof of the main theorem.
+Finally, in section \ref{section:conclusions} we discuss about some of the choices made, and possible generalizations.